lakikowolfe/wolfes_blog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-Thanks for stopping by my site!
+Thanks for stopping by!

+My name is Lauren Wolfe, but you might also know me by Wolfe or LW.

 I'm a biologist turned software engineer who thrives at the intersection of medicine, data, and computation.